krampu1/square/README.md

     * `make`

 ## Usage
-To use a program you should run `run` file in linux and `run.exe` file in windows.
+To use a program you should run `Quadratic` file.

 Usage example:
 <p align="center">